 What is Customer Demographics and Target Market of Fukuoka Financial Group Company?

-Who are Fukuoka Financial Group's customers?
+Who buys from Fukuoka Financial Group?

 What is Customer Demographics and Target Market of Fukuoka Financial Group Company?